Beyond the Famous Five

 5. Guadalupe Mountains, Texas

 Rising dramatically from the Chihuahuan Desert, the Guadalupe Mountains contain the four highest peaks in Texas.
 The park features diverse ecosystems from desert scrub to high-altitude forests, and McKittrick Canyon is considered one of the best fall foliage destinations in the Southwest.
+For more on this, see Best Cheap Flight Websites Compared for 2026.

 6. Lassen Volcanic, California